-You can have a bowl of oats in breakfast or even use them to make a healthy variant of baked foods, smoothies, etc.
+You can have a bowl of oats for breakfast or even use them to make a healthy variant of baked foods, smoothies, etc.

 Replacing animal-based protein in your diet with vegetarian proteins, such as soy, can help lower your intake of saturated fat.

-Soya products, such as tofu, soya milk, edamame, and soya flour, are good sources of vitamins, minerals, and healthy fats, all of which can contribute to lowering the levels of bad cholesterol.
+Soy products, such as tofu, soy milk, edamame, and soy flour, are good sources of vitamins, minerals, and healthy fats, all of which can contribute to lowering the levels of bad cholesterol.

-A 2015 meta-analysis attributed the LDL-inhibiting effects of soya bean to the soy proteins and isoflavones found in it.
-Results showed that whole soya foods were more effective in this regard than soya supplements.
+A 2015 meta-analysis attributed the LDL-inhibiting effects of soybean to the soy proteins and isoflavones found in it.
+Results showed that whole soy foods were more effective in this regard than soy supplements.
 (9)(10)(11)

-Unlike trans and saturated fats (which are some of the main instigators of hypercholesterolemia when eaten in excess), the unsaturated fats found in nuts are known to reduce the risk of cardiovascular disease when taken as part of a well-balanced diet.
+Unlike trans and saturated fats (which are some of the main instigators of hypercholesterolemia when eaten in excess), the unsaturated fats (good fats) found in nuts are known to reduce the risk of cardiovascular disease when taken in moderation and as part of a well-balanced diet.